princeleonal/Principles_of_Computing_Coursera_RiceUni/Week 1/Homework.md

   Enter the type of the Python expression 3.14159.

 ### Answer:
-    Float
+`Float`

 ----
 # Question 2:
-  An if statement can have at most how many else parts?
+  An `if` statement can have at most how many `else` parts?

 ### Answer:
     1

 ----
 # Question 3:
-  Consider the following Python code snippet.Enter the value returned by Python after evaluating the expression clock_helper(90).
+  Consider the following Python code snippet.
+Enter the value returned by Python after evaluating the expression `clock_helper(90)`.

     def clock_helper(total_seconds):
      """
      Helper function for a clock